StarRocks/starrocks/docs/en/deployment/upgrade.md

 ### StarRocks versions

-The version of StarRocks is represented by three numbers in the form **Major.Minor.Patch**, for example, `2.5.4`.
-The first number represents the major version of StarRocks, the second number represents the minor version, and the third number represents the patch version.
+The version of StarRocks is represented by three digits in the form **Major.Minor.Patch**, for example, `2.5.4`.
+The first digit represents the major version of StarRocks, the second digit represents the minor version, and the third digit represents the patch version.

 ### Upgrade paths